9.4% scored Smaller Government Centrist out of 60410 total takers for the new Version 7.

 Or you could add a few Libertarians to that equal mix of Democrats and Republicans.

-And I have a few more options for you below.
+And I have a few more options for you further down this page.

 A common sense pragmatist third political party.
 What a concept!
 At least, that is what the Modern Whig Party claims to be.
 Looking at their web site their views seem to range from centrist to moderate left-libertarian.